sgiw/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

     ![On GitHub, showing how to set Repository Secrets using Settings.](media/actions-github-secret.png 'Setting a GitHub repository secret')

-4. Open the `main.yml` file from the '.guthub\workflows' folder using Visual Studio Code and change the placeholder **YOURFUNCTIONAPPNAME** with the actual name of your Azure Function Apps
+4. Open the `main.yml` file from the '.github\workflows' folder using Visual Studio Code and change the placeholder **YOURFUNCTIONAPPNAME** with the actual name of your Azure Function Apps

 5. In Visual Studio Code, click on the Git Extension in the left navigation and you should see a series of Changes listed.
 Enter an appropriate Message and hit Ctrl+Enter to commit them (on Mac Command+Enter).